Willy Wonka’s factory without all the horrid child-killing? Mecca with alcohol? How would you describe your bucket lister?

 “So I was saying to Sheryl Crow the other day ‘Don’t pinch me.'”

 This town hasn’t assumed its own value as a tourism draw yet; a pity, because the music that’s come out of here — the population is 9,000ish — rivals LA and New York.
 There are two famous recording studios in Muscle Shoals.
 A bus takes us first to 3614 Jackson Highway, The Swampers’ legendary space where the Stones recorded Brown Sugar and Wild Horses.
-It looks a tiny, down-on-its-luck legion hall.
+It looks like a tiny, down-on-its-luck legion hall.
 Next, Fame Studios, Rick Hall’s musical Shangri la, isn’t much more impressive, looking like a suburban burger shack that had its last bath in 1978.
 Their neighbourhoods feature clapped out plazas with gun stores and pharmacies side by each.
 (Get your schizophrenia meds and ammunition in one trip!)
 “Want to see inside?” we’re asked.

 “Of course, but what are we doing here?”
 I ask the GM team, who smile back, excited to let the secret out very, very soon.
 First, dial the clock back 24 hours.